On our trip to Walt Disney World, our first character meal was booked for our first morning at Crystal Palace. But firstly, what is a character meal?

 The restaurant has a New England style theming with a cream and white interior, with hints of gold.
 It claims that the restaurant is inspired by Victorian Greenhouses from the 1880’s.
 The restaurant is full of topiaries, indoor flowers and has a carpet that you may find in your Grandma’s house (but is oh so fitting here, which means I love it!)

-The restaurant is split into two sections with the buffet area separating the two.
+This Magic Kingdom restaurant is split into two sections with the buffet area separating the two.
 This gives the restaurant more of a homely feel and less ‘canteen’ style which some buffet restaurants can do.
 You are immediately greeted with several topiaries of Pooh and friends and just behind is the array of buffet delights.
-There is a real feel of a garden within the walls of the Crystal Palace restaurant in Magic Kingdom, and the wrought iron chairs with white tables finish off the look perfectly.
+There is a real feel of a garden within the walls of the Crystal Palace restaurant , and the wrought iron chairs with white tables finish off the look perfectly.

 As this was our first morning, the kids were so super excited, and our meal was a mix of eating, jumping up and down, lots of hugs and waves and full of smiles.
-It really was a delight and I would 100% recommend that this meal be one of the first you book for your Walt Disney World holiday.
+It really was a delight and I would 100% recommend that this breakfast buffet at Magic Kingdom be one of the first you book for your Walt Disney World holiday.

-Dining with Pooh and friends is every Disney fans dream and definitely something you should do at least once!
+Dining with Pooh and friends at Walt Disney World is every Disney fans dream and definitely something you should do at least once!

-As of 2020, breakfast is served between 8am – 10:45am.
+And finally, is Crystal Palace worth it?
+In my honest opinion, I felt the Breakfast Character dining experience at Crystal Palace is 100% worth it.
+I cannot comment on the lunch or dinner options but would love to in the future.
+As of 2020, breakfast at Crystal Palace is served between 8am – 10:45am.
 If you are not on the Disney dining plan, the cost for breakfast for an adult is $45 and the cost for a child over 3 is $24.
-Under 3’s eat fee.
+Under 3’s eat free (this is dated 2019).

 Have you eaten at Crystal Palace in The Magic Kingdom before?